MrOrtiz1988/git-branching-score-keeper-public/README.md

 git merge --no-ff master
 ```

 Resolve the conflicts by making the files look how you want them to look.
+If there are no conflicts, you may be thrown into `ViM`.
+Type `:wq` to accept the merge.

 ```
 git add .